bottlerocket-os/bottlerocket-project-website/content/en/os/1.15.x/api/reporting/index.markdown

 * `PASS`: Evaluated item is in compliance with the benchmark.
 * `FAIL`: Evaluated item is not in compliance with the benchmark.
 * `SKIP`: The item could not be automatically evaluated.

+Refer to the [Bottlerocket CIS Benchmark](https://www.cisecurity.org/benchmark/bottlerocket) for detailed audit and remediation steps.